rails/rails/guides/source/action_view_overview.md

 # => ActionView::Template::Error: missing local: :message for app/views/messages/_message.html.erb
 ```

-If a default values is set then it can be used if `message` is not passed in `locals:`:
+If a default value is set then it can be used if `message` is not passed in `locals:`:

 ```erb
 <%# app/views/messages/_message.html.erb %>